 Regulators and companies such as Fidelity Investors have criticized ETFs that use derivatives to mimic stock, bond or currency returns.
 They have argued that clients risk losing money if the banks writing the swaps become insolvent.
 Managers of synthetic-replication methods say their products follow the underlying investments more accurately than ETFs that have to buy the physical assets.
 They also argue that their reporting standards are often higher than mutual funds.

-American International Group Inc. (AIG), the first non-bank to disclose it’s under consideration to be labeled a potential risk to the financial system, said it won’t contest such a designation, which could lead to tighter capital rules.
+American International Group Inc. (AIG:US), the first non-bank to disclose it’s under consideration to be labeled a potential risk to the financial system, said it won’t contest such a designation, which could lead to tighter capital rules.

 Chief Executive Officer Robert Benmosche said in a Nov.
 1 letter to the office of the Financial Stability Oversight Council that the company would “welcome supervision by the Federal Reserve.”

 Federal regulators are evaluating which non-banks should be subject to additional oversight as systemically important financial institutions to prevent a repeat of the bailouts that were undertaken in 2008 to stabilize the economy.
-Benmosche has scaled back (AIG) risk and sought to assure investors, clients and regulators that AIG is better able to weather a downturn.
+Benmosche has scaled back (AIG:US) risk and sought to assure investors, clients and regulators that AIG is better able to weather a downturn.

 AIG received a rescue in 2008 that swelled to $182.3 billion to prevent the firm from collapsing amid the financial crisis.
-The New York-based insurer is still 16 percent owned (AIG) by the U.S., which has recouped the cost of the bailout.
+The New York-based insurer is still 16 percent owned (AIG:US) by the U.S., which has recouped the cost of the bailout.
 Jim Ankner, a spokesman for the insurer, declined to comment.

 The Consumer Financial Protection Bureau said in the statement it had opened investigations into six companies.
 The Federal Trade Commission, the other agency involved in the probes, is looking at 13 firms, Thomas Pahl, the FTC’s assistant director in the division of financial practices, told reporters on a conference call.